-Chicken Price Trends: Since 1990, retail chicken prices have declined about 10 percentage points against both beef and pork (chart, next page).
+Chicken Price Trends: Since 1990, retail chicken prices have declined about 30 percentage points against both beef and pork (chart, next page).
 The decline in relative price was a significant factor behind the increased volume of U.S. chicken consumption relative to beef and pork.
 The fact that prices have declined relative to beef and pork is a direct function of a faster rate of cost-reducing innovation in chicken production.
 Innovation in chicken production has also driven increased rates of innovation in beef and pork, and helped lower their costs and prices as well.
 This result is exactly what economic theory would suggest in a well-functioning, highly competitive, marketplace.

-Retail chicken prices, in 1982-84 constant dollars, declined from about \$1.20 per pound in 1980 to only about \$0.80 in 2010.
+Retail chicken prices, in 1982-84 constant dollars, declined from about \$1.20 per pound in 1980 to only about \$0.80 in 2015.
 The only way real prices can decline to this extent is the adoption of cost reducing, innovative, technology in a highly competitive market where cost reductions are passed along as lower consumer prices.
+Real chicken prices are likely to decline further if feed costs remain at the lower level seen since 2012-13.

 The chart on the next page showing constant dollar retail chicken prices demonstrates that the primary beneficiary of increased chicken industry efficiency has been the U.S. consumer.
 Real retail chicken prices have declined by 33% in the last 30 years, while chicken company profitability has not changed significantly.
-In other words, the cost-saving technology and investments that chicken companies have deployed since 1980 have been competitively transferred to consumers via lower real retail prices.
+Cost-saving technology and investments that chicken companies and their contract growers have deployed since 1980 have been competitively transferred to consumers via lower real retail prices.
 Again, this result is consistent with economic theory.
-In competitive markets, as costs decline the benefit is passed along to consumers in the form of lower real prices and expanded output.
+In competitive markets, as real costs decline the benefit is passed along to consumers in the form of lower real prices and expanded output.